 - a filled out Learning Agreement (see section “Necessary Documents and Downloads”), signed by you and your director of studies

 - a motivation letter of 500 words

 - your transcript of records from the previous semester (available in the CIS)

 - a short updated CV

-After checking your application documents and in case of fulfillment of the requirements, you will get an e-mail from the International Office including an invitation to the hearing.
-Afterwards you will get an e-mail from the International Office if you are nominated or not for an Erasmus+ stay.
+The directors of both studies, master and bachelor, are going to review your chosen courses.
+After checking your application documents and in case of fulfillment of the requirements as well as completeness of your submitted documents, you will get an e-mail from the International Office including an invitation to the hearing.

 After the start of mobility – as soon as possible:

 Discuss and make any changes in the Learning Agreement with your Director of Studies if necessary.
 You need to submit a Learning Agreement DURING Mobility signed by you and the responsible person at the host university half-way through your stay abroad (see section “Necessary Documents and Downloads” for a template of the Learning Agreement DURING Mobility).